 [00:11:06] Christopher Carfi: You’re genius.
 That’s exactly it.

 [00:11:09] Patrick O’Keefe: You mentioned the pendulum swing, I feel and we’re not going to go back now was obviously, progress is good, there’s lots of great things about these changes.
-I feel this pendulum has swinging back and I felt that way strongest first when facebook cut-rate I think that’s the easy thing to point to for a lot of brands.
-Oh, wait a minute, [laughs] Facebook just cut a rate and now they’re charging us to get it back.
+I feel this pendulum has swinging back and I felt that way strongest first when Facebook cut reach I think that’s the easy thing to point to for a lot of brands.
+Oh, wait a minute, [laughs] Facebook just cut our reach and now they’re charging us to get it back.
 Maybe we should take a look at diversification.

 I do feel like the pendulum has swung, not fast, slow but I feel like we are getting a little better as far as owning some of the customer relationship again.
 Maybe the GoDaddy community launching is even further proof of that, that you’re investing in that.
 How do you see that pendulum going?

-[00:11:50] Christopher Carfi: For us, we are very invested in making sure that we do have things that are on our domain so these community continuing to drive forward.
-We’re seeing hundreds of thousands of interesting conversations starting there [unintelligible 00:12:08] community so we’ve got those things going their continuing to invest and work on that front.
+[00:11:50] Christopher Carfi: For us, we are very invested in making sure that we do have things that are on our domain so the community continuing to drive forward.
+We’re seeing hundreds of thousands of interesting conversations starting there at GoDaddy.com/Community so we’ve got those things going their continuing to invest and work on that front.
 We are doing the same on that blog and that extended community, and where we’re doing as well.

 Again, we’re making sure that we are investing our effort and expertise in those things that we do have the ability to have some direct control of the outcomes.